Aaron-Lin-74/amazon-clone/README.md

 # Amazon-Clone project

-## Amazon clone e-commence web application is developed by Aaron Lin for demonstration purpose.
+## Amazon clone e-commerce web application is developed by Aaron Lin for demonstration purpose.

 This is a full-stack web application developed using TypeScript, React, SCSS, and tested with Jest and React Testing Library.